r00t-3xp10it/morpheus/README.md

-    HINT: morpheus allow you to improve filters in 2 diferent ways 1º - Edit filter before runing morpheus and the 'changes' will be permanent 2º - Edit filter using 'morpheus scripting console' and the changes are active only once "Remmenber: morpheus gives is users the ability to 'add more rules' to filters befor execution"
+    HINT: morpheus allow you to improve filters in 2 diferent ways 1º - Edit filter before runing morpheus and the 'changes' will be permanent 2º - Edit filter using 'morpheus scripting console' and the changes are active only once

 <br />